-Netherlands: HU University of Applied Science Utrecht
+Netherlands: HU University of Applied Sciences Utrecht

 Team website: Selficient

-The U.S. Department of Energy Solar Decathlon 2017 team from HU University of Applied Science Utrecht, Netherlands has developed the design of their modular, eco-friendly home, called Selficient, around the concept of a fairly well known toy: LEGO.
+The U.S. Department of Energy Solar Decathlon 2017 team from HU University of Applied Sciences Utrecht, Netherlands has developed the design of their modular, eco-friendly home, called Selficient, around the concept of a fairly well known toy: LEGO.
 Using the wall panels as “blocks,” homeowners can tailor a house to fit their needs.
 Panels can be added to expand the house or removed to scale it down.
 On top of the modular house design, the Netherlands team tapped into the burgeoning “Internet of Things” industry by connecting heat, water, and other home systems to the owner’s smartphone.
 This way, the homeowner can easily monitor and regulate the settings from anywhere.

 The Netherlands team is inspired by the circular economy and a strong belief that people of all financial means should be able to live in a sustainable home.
 Our current linear approach uses resources to make products that are disposed of as waste and not recycled.
 In contrast, a circular economy seeks to emulate the cycles of the natural world, where energy comes from the sun and wastes are recycled into new resources.
 This approach requires a non-compostable product to be designed so that the materials used to make it can be reused at the end of its useful life.
 Selficient, with its panelized structure that can be easily reconfigured, and its reliance on renewable energy, demonstrates how a home can be endlessly recyclable while adapting to occupants’ needs at every stage in their lives.